jvfigueiro/ArduinoEEC/README.md

 This project implements a state machine capable of syncing with the ECU at 2400 baud, handling the DCL parity/checksum rules, switching to 9600 baud for high-speed communication, and extracting raw diagnostic data.

 ## ⚠️ Disclaimer
-This project involves direct communication with your vehicle's Engine Control Unit. **Use it at your own risk.** I am not responsible for any damage caused to your ECU, wiring harness, or Arduino board.
+This project involves direct communication with your vehicle's ECU. **Use it at your own risk.** I am not responsible for any damage caused to your ECU, wiring harness, or Arduino board.
 Always ensure your wiring is correct before plugging it into the diagnostic port.

 ## 🛠️ Hardware Requirements